-Imagine I am struggling with pornography.
-With X3Watch I can have an accountability partner (or partners) who is sent copies of the web pages I look at.
+It’s one of the few Internet Porn Accountability Software in the Market.
+Imagine I am struggling with Porn.
+With X3Watch I can have an accountability partner (or partners) who are sent copies of the web pages I look at.
 The idea is that if I know the accountability partner will be keeping track of my Internet usage, I am less likely to visit sites that he will not approve.

-If you have followed this blog closely you may remember my how to article on setting up a Church blog with WordPress.
+If you have followed this blog closely you may remember my how-to article on setting up a Church blog with WordPress.
 You can read it here if you missed it.
-In it I also discussed about choosing a Web Host in brief.
-Although Hosting costs have decreased very much over time some churches will find it difficult to invest on web hosting. (especially if you are talking about a fresh church plant) Gladly while doing research for this post I came across two companies that offer to host church websites for free, (well, I found more but the ones mentioned here looked worth an introduction)
+In it, I also discussed choosing a Web Host in brief.
+Although Hosting costs have decreased very much over time some churches will find it difficult to invest in web hosting. (especially if you are talking about a fresh church plant) Gladly while doing research for this post I came across two companies that offer to host church websites for free, (well, I found more but the ones mentioned here were worth an introduction)

-In year 1997 when I was introduced to blogging through a tech column it sounded like a useless idea, which I quickly and impatiently dismissed thinking ‘who wants to maintain an online journal?’
-For me the concept was far less than practical.
+I was introduced to blogging through a tech column it sounded like a useless idea, which I quickly and impatiently dismissed thinking ‘who wants to maintain an online journal?’
+For me, the concept was far less than practical.

 3 years later I felt God’s calling in my life.
 I Left home to enroll in Bible college and graduated with a Bachelors Degree in Theology in the year 2006.
 I was very passionate about sharing God’s word with the masses and had a lot to share.
 But the entire year went by without a single opportunity to preach.